getchui/sample-apps/cpp_sdk/cpp_dist_bundle/c++/readme.md

 - `cmake ..`
 - `make -j $(nproc)`

-If building on Windows, you will need to run the following commands:
+If building on Windows, be sure to first read our guide [here](https://reference.trueface.ai/cpp/dev/latest/index.html#windows-sdk).
+Next, you will need to run the following commands:
 - `mkdir build`
 - `cd build`
 - `cmake -A x64 ..`